 It’s important to regularly monitor your financial statements, identify income sources and keep track of your expenses so you have a complete record of your business to share with your accountant.
 If you plan on deducting your vehicles, you need to keep records for fuel, mileage, and every associated cost.

 Your financial information should tell the story of your business in a way that gets your accountant up to speed and helps them identify possible tax exemptions.
-Work with your accountant to make sure you’re keeping records throughout the year, and maintain them in a way that makes it clear what expenses are and what the reasoning behind them was.
+Work with your accountant to make sure you’re keeping records throughout the year.
+Maintain them in a way that makes it clear what expenses are and what the reasoning behind them was.

 “Don’t wait until the end of the year to start tracking expenses,” says Juan.